encode/django-rest-framework/docs/api-guide/parsers.md

 A stream-like object representing the body of the request.

+### media_type

+Optional.
+If provided, this is the media type of the incoming request.

+Depending on the request's `Content-Type:` header, this may be more specific than the renderer's `media_type` attribute, and may include media type parameters.
+For example `"text/plain; charset=utf-8"`.

 ### parser_context

 Optional.
 If supplied, this argument will be a dictionary containing any additional context that may be required to parse the request content.